M0M0-D3V/Full-Stack-28-03-21/wk10/README.md

 ### **Will be graded firmly**

-- Projects upon submission must work with basic installation: `npm install`, `dotnet reinstall`, etc.
+- Projects upon submission must work with basic installation: `npm install`, `dotnet restore`, etc.
   - Or you will be asked to provide a video demo
 - Ask for clarification if you are unsure about the wireframe and features
   - Do not guess what it should do or should look like